Garrett-Smith10/linq-contact-list-manager/README.md

 ## Overview

 Contact List Manager is a lightweight web application designed to help users efficiently manage their contacts.
 Built with React for the frontend and JSON Server for the backend, this app provides a straightforward way to add, view, search, and delete contacts.
-The application offers a responsive design, ensuring a smooth user experience across various devices.
+The application offers a responsive design, ensuring a smooth user experience.

 ### Features